 It’s that time of year again…the most exciting month in college sports for basketball fans- March Madness!
 As we know, March Madness is always a wild ride with upsets, underdogs, and blowouts.
-With that in mind, here are four creative lessons from March Madness that apply to the world of investing:
+With that in mind, here's four lessons from March Madness that apply to the world of investing.

 When it comes to filling out your bracket, it’s always tempting to choose your alma mater or the local fan favorite to advance further than what evidence and probability might suggest.
-However, a good rule of thumb for both filling out your brackets as well as investing is to avoid making emotionally driven choices.
+I know I'm definitely guilty of this with my KU Jayhawks!
+A good rule of thumb for both filling out your brackets as well as investing is to avoid making emotionally driven choices.
 We might want our emotions to be right and help us choose wisely, but when it comes to investing, making decisions based on fear, greed, anxiety, or even hopefulness can sometimes do more harm.

 About the Author:

 Desmond Henry is a fee-only CERTIFIED FINANCIAL PLANNER™ professional and founder of Afflora Financial Life Planning in Topeka, Kansas.
 He helps the retiring/retired plan their finances and invest their money.
 CLICK HERE to learn more.